-In commercial terms, second person point of view is so rarely used in novel writing that you’d have to conclude there’s not a huge market for it.
-Otherwise everyone would be writing in the “you” of second person!
+Second person point of view is so rare in novel writing that you’d have to conclude there’s no market for it.
+But let’s not dismiss it so fast.

 - To succeed as a writer, you need to find some way of standing out.
 Choosing a little-used viewpoint would be one way of doing that.